MatthewUdal/Software-Frameworks-Assignment-2024/README.md

 - **Groups:** The Group interface was one of the more utilised frontend interfaces, this consisted of the (GroupID: Number, memberIDs: number\[\], name: string, adminIDs: number\[\], and blacklistedIDs: number\[\]).
 - **Channels:** Similar to the Group interface, the Channel interface was a common return type in the frontend typescript files.
 This data structure consisted of (ChannelID: number, GroupID: number, name: string, members: number\[\]).
 - **Reports** The reports data structure was generated near the end of the project to help with managing the reporting of the user, the idea is this might be updated in the future to include some form of attachment of a report reason, and possible messages the user may have sent to be reported.
 Their data structure is as follows: (reportID: number, userID: number, name: string).
+- **Chats** The chats data structure was created in phase 2 of the assignment to serve as a frontend-friendly management of the chat data.
+As such it follows a similar data strucute to the chat model in the backend, however all relative data to a message is mapped from the foreign keys into the chat model e.g. grabs username, role, profile picture from the userID and maps it to frontend chat model as to not store redudant data.
+This interface follows as such: (chatID: string, channelID: string, userID: string, username: string, role: string, profilePicture: string, message: string, timestamp: date)

 **Server-Side Models**

-- **User.js:** Used for manipulating the user data file; (userID: int, username : str, email: str, password: str, role: str)
+- **User.js:** Used for describing the user database file; (userID: str, username : str, email: str, password: str, role: str, profilePicture: str)
-- **Groups.js:** Used for manipulating the groups data file; (groupID: int, memberIDs: array, name: str, adminIDs: array, blacklistedIDs: array)
+- **Groups.js:** Used for describing the group database file; (groupID: str, memberIDs: array, name: str, adminIDs: array, blacklistedIDs: array)
-- **Channels.js:** Used for manipulating the channels data file; (channelID: int, groupID: int, name: str, members: array)
+- **Channels.js:** Used for describing the channel database file; (channelID: str, groupID: str, name: str, members: array)
-- **Report.js:** Used for manipulating the reports data file; (reportID, userID)
+- **Report.js:** Used for describing the report database file;  (reportID: str, userID: str)
-- **Requests.js:** Used for manipulating the requests data file; (requestID: int, groupID: int, userID: int)
+- **Requests.js:** Used for describing the requests database file;  (requestID: str, groupID: str, userID: str)
-- **ChannelRequests.js:** Used for manipulating the channelRequests data file; (channelRequestID: int, groupID: int, channelID: int, userID: int)
+- **ChannelRequests.js:** Used for describing the channelRequests database file; (channelRequestID: str, groupID: str, channelID: str, userID: str)
+- **Chat.js:** Used for describing the chat database file; (chatID: str, channelID: str, userID: str, message: str, timestamp: str)

 **Angular Architecture**